 Posting in Residence Halls

 The Office of Residence Life has guidelines for student organizations wanting to post promotional material in the residence halls, including digital ads on LCD television screens.
-Chartered Student Organizations (CSOs) are permitted to post both digital and paper flyers of both one-time events and reoccurring events while Registered Student Organizations (RSOs) are permitted to post only digital flyers for reoccurring events.
+Chartered Student Organizations (CSOs) are permitted to post both digital and paper flyers of both one-time events and reoccurring events while Registered Student Organizations (RSOs) are permitted to post only digital flyers.

 >>> Residence Hall Posting Policy